matnoel/EasyFEA/docs/easyfea/simulations.rst

 simulations
 ===========

-The `EasyFEA/simulations/ <https://github.com/matnoel/EasyFEA/tree/main/EasyFEA/simulations>`_ module in EasyFEA is designed to provide essential tools for creating and managing simulations.
-These simulations are constructed based on a :py:class:`~EasyFEA.materials._IModel` (material) and a :py:class:`~EasyFEA.fem.Mesh`.
+The `EasyFEA/simulations/ <https://github.com/matnoel/EasyFEA/tree/main/EasyFEA/simulations>`_ module in EasyFEA provides essential tools for creating and managing simulations.
+These simulations are built using a :py:class:`~EasyFEA.fem.Mesh` and a :py:class:`~EasyFEA.materials._IModel` (material).

 With this module, you can construct: